 • discussing self-care and coping skills.

-A protection order is a legal document obtained through the courts that puts restrictions on individuals who may be dangerous to you.
+A protection order is a civil legal document obtained through the courts that puts restrictions on individuals who may be dangerous to you.
 If they violate these restrictions they can be sanctioned by the court.
 If you have questions about obtaining a protection order you can talk to a confidential OVA advocate counselor, call the Boulder Protective Order Clinic at 303-441-4867, contact Safehouse Progressive Alliance for Nonviolence, or go to the Colorado Judicial Branch Protection Order website.